A Framework for Uplink ISAC Receiver Designs: Performance Analysis and Algorithm Development

-\itshape \textbf{Remark 2:} \upshape From a matrix equation perspective, solving a rank-deficient matrix equation leads to infinity solutions, which is extremely sensitive to the noise.
-Since the projection-type receiver establishes an equivalent transformation of Problem (\ref{eqvvq}), they also maintain the rank deficiency issue, posing a challenge in the communication signal detection problem.
+\begin{remark} { From a matrix equation perspective, solving a rank-deficient matrix equation leads to infinite solutions, which are extremely sensitive to noise.} Since the projection-type receiver establishes an equivalent transformation of Problem (\ref{eqvvq}), it also maintains the rank deficiency issue, posing a challenge in the communication signal detection problem. \end{remark}

-\section{The FP-type Receiver: A unified framework}
+\section{The FP-type Receiver: A Unified Framework}

-In this section, we first introduce the design principle of the FP-type receiver, which unifies the aforementioned projection-type receiver and the SIC-type receiver with a flexible tradeoff factor.
-The SINR and the condition number of the formulated signal detection problem using the FP-type receiver are then explored.
-Finally, the PEP of the FP-type receiver using the ML detector and the linear detector is respectively analyzed.
+{In the projection-type receiver, the received signal is projected to the complement space of the radar signal so that the radar interference is fully eliminated during signal detection.
+In this section, we first introduce a more general receiver design principle, called the FP-type receiver.
+The FP-type receiver unifies the aforementioned projection-type receiver and the SIC-type receiver with a flexible tradeoff factor.} Then, the SINR and the condition number of the formulated signal detection problem using the FP-type receiver are explored.
+Finally, the PEPs of the FP-type receiver using the ML detector and a linear detector are analyzed, respectively.